Book an

 When to Consult a Doctor?

-Skin tags are usually small and harmless, creating no serious health risks.
+Tags are usually small and harmless, creating no serious health risks.
 However, it is important to book a doctor’s appointment if a skin tag shows irregular changes, such as an increase in size, becoming painful, starting to bleed, or multiple tags appearing suddenly.
 These changes could give you an indication to get a medical evaluation.

 Skin Tags